-This Low FODMAP Shrimp Caesar Salad has all of the incredible flavors and crispy deliciousness of a classic Caesar salad without the FODMAPs or carbs!
+This Low FODMAP Caesar Salad with grilled shrimp has all of the incredible flavors and crispy deliciousness of a classic Caesar salad without the FODMAPs or carbs!
 Featuring "garlicy" grilled shrimp on crisp romaine lettuce topped with parmesan cheese, low FODMAP croutons (made from pork rinds!
 Prepare to be amazed!), and low FODMAP Caesar dressing, this Caesar salad recipe makes a delicious lunch or light dinner ideal for summer or any time of year.
 In addition to being low FODMAP, this Caesar salad is also Keto, low carb, grain-free, and gluten-free.

 Pork Rinds for Low FODMAP Croutons!?!
 You Gasp

 Along with eating Low FODMAP, I have been eating Keto for about four months now.
 This has been to help stabilize my blood sugar, which is typically a roller coaster due to reactive hypoglycemia.
 While Keto is not necessarily recommended by doctors or dieticians for those with IBS or blood sugar sugar issues, I decided to try eating Keto in conjunction with low FODMAP anyway as very little of the medical and dietary advice I was getting from health care professionals was working.
 Taking this step has been life-changing for me, and I plan to write about this experience in greater detail in the future.
 While eating Keto and Low FODMAP has been beneficial to me, it may or may not be beneficial to others.
 Ultimately, you have to do what's right for your own body in consultation with your doctor or nutritionist.